-At Full Cycle (soon to merge with Colorado Multisport and re-open in a new location at Pearl and 30th) you can down an espresso or a beer while you wait during a bike tune-up.
+At Full Cycle and Colorado Multisport you can down an espresso or a beer while you wait during a bike tune-up.
 The recently merged Full Cycle and Colorado Multisport is an inextricable part of the thriving triathlete community in Boulder, offering an array of athlete support services — bike tuning and fitting, repairs and nutrition training — along with mentorship and educational events.
 You can also shop for nearly every type of bike imaginable or rent one for the day or week.

 To experience a ride through Boulder’s endless mountain roads and bike paths but without all the…um…legwork, rent an e-bike from Pedego.
 Go your own way using a DIY route or book a tour with a guide.

-Making products in an eco-responsible way, Green Guru repurposes old gear into new adventure products using materials that used to be billboards, wetsuits and bike tubes.
+Making products in an eco-responsible way, Green Guru Gear repurposes old gear into new adventure products using materials that used to be billboards, wetsuits and bike tubes.